razor-network/docs-v2/docs/Contracts/intro.md

 5. Block Manager: Create new blocks on Razor Network.
 6. Collection Manager: This contract manager queue of pending queries and results of processed queries.
 7. Parameters : A basic contract to store all the constants used in Razor Network Contracts.
-8. Delegator: Proxy contract provides access to the latest Job Manager contract.
+8. Delegator: Proxy contract provides access to the latest Collection result.